NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 Because of this NAIF recommends to archive producers to choose an IM and to stick with it (as much as possible) throughout all the archive releases.
-At this point NAIF recommends the usage IM 1.5.0.0 which is the one used by all the NAIF PDS4 Bundles.
+At this point NAIF uses IM 1.5.0.0 for all the NAIF PDS4 Bundles.
 IM 1.5.0.0 does not support the usage of Line-Feed line endings (LF) for products, nor does it support the inclusion of Digital Object Identifiers (DOIs) in the bundle label.
+DOIs where included in IM 1.11.0.0, -the ExoMars2016 PDS4 Bundle uses IM 1.11.0.0
+to be able to incorporate DOIs- and LF for products was incorporated in IM 1.16.0.0; because of that NAIF recommends to use IM 1.16.0.0 for new archives.

 Digital Objects Identifiers